ExaFEL/docs/_pages/disc-refine.md

     FFT gridding: (256,256,256)
     Number of centroids used: 0
   ```
+The print-statement output of `cctbx.xfel.xtc_process` can be followed by running `tail -f xtc_process.log`.
 Though not an exhaustive list of the parameterisation of `cctbx.xfel.xtc_process`, the full list of available options is available by passing the option `-c`.
-The provided list will be given in [PHIL file format](http://cctbx.sourceforge.net/libtbx_phil.html).
-To modify these values treat them hierarchically, where parents are passed directly to the command, followed by `.` to access and set children, where the above command shows examples of using this format.
+The provided list will be displayed in [PHIL file format](http://cctbx.sourceforge.net/libtbx_phil.html).
+To modify these values treat them hierarchically, where parents are passed directly to the command, followed by `.` to access and set children.
+The previous command shows examples of using this format.
 One thing to note is that we have not parameterised any element of the indexing or refinement stages of the process.
 This can be performed by appending some additional options to the end of the `cctbx.xfel.xtc_process` command abiove, with names and uses determined from the full list of options.

+## Common Mode correction
+Where the gain was discussed to be constant across time for a given pixel, the common mode is a spatially invariant offset to a detector sensor for a given shot.
+To ensure use of the common mode corection algorithm the option `format.cbf.common_mode.algorithm=default` can be specified, or alternatively `custom` can be chosen.
+More details can be found in the CCN article.
+This section will be updated with changes to the models and with newer steps as they are determined.
+For the purposes of what is being discussed here, the `default` setting will be sufficient.

 Following the output of the `cctbx.xfel.xtc_process` command above, a new geometric refinement of the detector positions for the CSPAD can be calculated using the command `cspad.cbf_metrology`.

 ## Refinement of detector parameters